Vasily3107/random-images-client-server/README.md

-# All code is in the other branches
+# Create test_db to not change DBHandlers sourse code